ABOUT CHUITNA COAL PROJECT SEIS

 - SEIS schedule extended in 2011 for groundwater well installation and additional baseline data collection

-- Publication and Public Review of Draft SEIS: To be determined
+- Publication and Start of Public Review of Draft SEIS: February 2015

 - Note: Schedule to be updated as Preliminary Draft SEIS preparation progresses